Where to See Live Theatre in Memphis

 The Harrell Theatre is run by the Collierville Arts Council and focuses on performing, visual, and musical arts.
 The theatre also offers dance classes, talent contests, and art events.

 Did we miss your favorite company?
-Let us know in the comments.
+Let us know down below!

 Share Article: